TeraProxy/Cosplayer/README.md

 ## Credits
 Contains code from elin-magic by Pinkie Pie https://github.com/pinkipi
-Contains code from from elin-magic's extension cosplay-ex by Bernkastel https://github.com/Bernkastel-0
+Contains code from from elin-magic's extension cosplay-ex by Bernkastel https://github.com/Bernkastel-0 Thanks to Pentagon for the default costume database